-As Broad + Liberty’s own Todd Shepherd reported last week, it looks as though Dr. Rachel Levine will glide through the nomination process to become the next U.S. Assistant Secretary of Health.
+As Broad + Liberty’s Todd Shepherd reported last week, Dr. Rachel Levine is set to glide through the nomination process to become the next U.S. Assistant Secretary of Health.

-During her senate committee hearing, the few tough questions on her record came from Sens.
-Richard Burr (R-N.C.) and Susan Collins (R-ME) (Pennsylvania’s senior senator, Bob Casey, offered no critiques at all).
-However, the real media story from the hearing was an interchange between Senator Rand Paul (R-KY) and Levine over medical treatments for transgender minors.
+During her senate committee hearing, a few tough questions about her record came from Sens.
+Richard Burr (R-N.C.) and Susan Collins (R-ME).
+However, the national media focused on an exchange between Sen. Rand Paul (R-KY) and Levine over medical treatments for transgender minors.